The difficulties to get housing for farm workers Aug 4 2023

 Anyone thinking of providing housing for farm workers should realize the difficulty of the project in mental anxiety, bureaucracy overload and high financial costs.
-For many farmers this is far too costly as we are already under tremendous stress trying to cope with the increasing climate change, increasing fossil fuel costs and the various increased costs of farming.
+For many farmers this is far too costly as we are already under tremendous stress trying to cope with the increasing climate change, increasing fossil fuel costs, finding farm help and the various increased costs of farming.

 I would think that providing year round farm housing is a very good thing to avoid workers from having to commute long distances and reducing the use of fossil fuels used in transportation but our bureaucracies are not been able to encourage the on farm housing which would have many benefits.

-I do agree that we need certain controls on what goes on in each county but the time, cost and complexity is too great for farmers.
+I do agree that we need certain controls and knowledgeable experienced building inspectors but the time, cost and complexity is too great for farmers like myself who is interested in reducing my dependence on fossil fuels in organic farming and living a sustainable lifestyle.

 Getting farm help is very difficult since many involved in farm work only need to work a 6 months seasonal job then go on unemployment for the rest of the year until the spring arrives.
-Having full time help allows farmers to have help all year and those who decide to work only 6 months cannot continue in the housing unless they work at the farm all year as stipulated by the Bayham office
+Having full time help allows farmers to have help all year and those who decide to work only 6 months cannot continue in our housing unless they work at the farm all year.

 We also cannot offer anyone a starting wage of $28 per hour if they do not have any experience which is not something that cannot be learned in a matter of a few days or months.
 Having someone who is interested in learning the oil pressing and being able to earn $16.60 per hour for the first few months gives them a skill that could increase their wages and could create a steady job through tough times which is what I am trying to do on our farm.

-There is no overall plan available in bayham to show the prospective farmer how things might actually work in the municipality of Bayham if on farm year round housing was encouraged.
-One soon discovers the many regulations as you learn about each department and their requirements which seems unending.
-The cost is unending.
+There is no overall plan available in Bayham to show the prospective farmer how things might actually work in the municipality of Bayham for on farm year round housing was encouraged.
+One soon discovers that thee are many regulations as you learn about each department and their requirements which seems unending.
+The cost is unending too.

 It was a surprise to me the learn the process, or at least to realize some of the many steps one needs to take.
 First you need to understand the having seasonal workers housing is not the same as year round farm help.
 So first you need a minor variance with costs about $2000 to allow for all year residence.
 Then here is the DRAFT DEVELOPMENT AGREEMENT which while sounding somewhat sensible only makes you realize that all you undertake will have to be taken back to the original whatever that is.
 This has to be registered on your land title for a cost of about $500.
 Once you have signed the DRAFT DEVELOPMENT AGREEMENT then there is a building permit which seems to ignore the fact that it was originally a residence and only needs renovation to upgrade insulation, heating and upgraded electrical to today's standard.
-Putting the electrical system up to today's standard seems sensible except that it was acceptable a number of years ago but now will always need upgrading to the current standard at a cost of about $20,000.
+Putting the electrical system up to today's standard seems sensible except that it was acceptable a number of years ago but now will always need upgrading every few years to the current electrical standard which cost me $22,000 so far..
 Then there is the various upgrades and inspections of the sewage system which is scary as any system over 20 years old may have to be redone.

-Then it appears the fire chief needs to inspect everything and this also bothers me as he might not like our oil pressing installation for unknown reasons.
+Then it appears the fire chief needs to inspect everything and this also bothers me as he has not replied to my request for a meeting.

 It is quite obvious that having full time farm help is only possible for large corporation with thousands of acres and good office staff and a retained lawyer.